X

 modern-living-room

-Predominate materials in this Japanese ski cabin-inspired design include sleek white oak and steel.
+Predominate materials in this Japanese inspired house include sleek white oak and steel.

 modern-family-room

-Beneath a pitched ceiling and butterfly-like skylights, sits a cozy reading nook with direct access to a new roof deck, complete with auspicious views of the Golden Gate.
+Beneath a pitched ceiling and butterfly-like skylights, sits a cozy reading nook with direct access to a new roof deck, complete with views of the Golden Gate Bridge.

 modern-living-room